Layr-Labs/eigenlayer-contracts/docs/core/AllocationManager.md

      * for one or more operator sets.
 This method should revert if registration
      * is unsuccessful.
      * @param operator the registering operator
+     * @param avs the address identifier of the AVS
      * @param operatorSetIds the list of operator set ids being registered for
-     * @param data arbitrary data the operator can provide as part of registration */ function registerOperator(address operator, uint32[] calldata operatorSetIds, bytes calldata data) external;
+     * @param data arbitrary data the operator can provide as part of registration */ function registerOperator( address operator, address avs, uint32[] calldata operatorSetIds, bytes calldata data
+    ) external;

     /**
      * @notice Called by the AllocationManager when an operator is deregistered from
      * one or more operator sets.
 If this method reverts, it is ignored.
      * @param operator the deregistering operator
+     * @param avs the address identifier of the AVS
-     * @param operatorSetIds the list of operator set ids being deregistered from */ function deregisterOperator(address operator, uint32[] calldata operatorSetIds) external;
+     * @param operatorSetIds the list of operator set ids being deregistered from */ function deregisterOperator(address operator, address avs, uint32[] calldata operatorSetIds) external;

+    /**
+     * @notice Called by the AllocationManager to ensure the AVSRegistrar being configured
+     * supports the AVS.
+     * @param avs the address identifier of the AVS
+     * @return bool if the avs is supported by the registrar */ function supportsAVS( address avs
+    ) external view returns (bool);
 }
 ```

-Note that when an operator registers, registration will FAIL if the call to `IAVSRegistrar` reverts.
-However, when an operator deregisters, a revert in `deregisterOperator` is ignored.
+Note that when an operator registration and deregistration will FAIL if the call to `IAVSRegistrar` reverts.
+An operator is trusting the AVS's contracts upon registration that they also have the ability to deregister from their AVS.
+The operator can always reduce their slashable allocation to an AVS if they wish to remove slashable risk.

 *Effects*:
 * Sets `_avsRegistrar[avs]` to `registrar`